abo-abo/helm-make/README.md

 on their make target. e.g. \*Helm-Make all\* for `make all`.
 This is useful if you want to run multiple make targets at the same time.

+#### `helm-make-named-buffer`

+When set to a non-zero value, invocations of make or ninja will run at this niceness level.
+Default is 0, i.e. don't nice make commands.

 #### `helm-make-comint`

 When setting helm-make-comint to `t` helm-make will use Comint mode instead of